squid-cache/squid-cache.github.io/SiteDesignCredits.rst

 ## if you want to have a table of comments remove the heading hashes from the next line
 ## [[TableOfContents]]

-This wiki's design has been created by FrancescoChemolli, using the [http://www.moinmo.in/ThemeMarket/leftsidebarsmaller leftsidebarsmaller] theme by Julian Yap as a starting point.
+This wiki's design has been created by FrancescoChemolli, using the [[http://www.moinmo.in/ThemeMarket/leftsidebarsmaller|leftsidebarsmaller]] theme by Julian Yap as a starting point.